 Use a fly rod and toss some bass poppers at an area with a bunch of baitfish, and you’ll be sure to find some.

-Lake Skinner is on our list of best striped bass fishing lakes in California.
+Lake Skinner is on our list of the best striper fishing lakes in California.

 Largemouth Bass Fishing

-The largemouth bass in Lake Skinner are in some eyes becoming a bigger draw than the stripers.
+The largemouth bass in Lake Skinner are, in some anglers’ eyes, becoming a bigger draw than the stripers.
 That’s because the largies in here have been getting big.

 If hooking into a bucketmouth is what draws you to the water, this lake should be on your shortlist.